vannjo02/jsgames/readme.md

 /api/lander

 These will return all the scores for all users of one of the games.

+I believe it is currently not set up with CORS.
+It's on the to-do list.

 ## The Games